m1griffin/arrayfunc/docs/ArrayFunc.rst

 * Negation of the maximum negative signed in (the most negative integer for that array type) can be caused by negation, absolute value, division, and modulus operations.
-Since signed integers do not have a symetrical range (e.g. -128 to 127 for 8 bit sizes) anything which attempts to convert -128 to +128 would cause an overflow back to -128.
+Since signed integers do not have a symetrical range (e.g. -128 to 127 for 8 bit sizes) anything which attempts to convert (in this example) -128 to +128 would cause an overflow back to -128.
 * The factorial of negative numbers is undefined.
 * Powers are not calculated for integers raised to negative powers, as integer arrays cannot contain fractional results.